awillig/dcp-vardis/dcp-vardis-project/dcpimplementation/README.md

 - The `libtins` library in version 4.5 for convenient sending and receiving / filtering packets over an interface.
 Libtins relies on `libpcap`.
+- The `ncurses` library for some of the applications.

 ## Structure